arxenix/starborne-assistant/README.md

 Open up a new [github issue](https://github.com/arxenix/starborne-assistant/issues/new)!

 # Progress
-I'll be trying to keep this [project board](https://github.com/arxenix/starborne-assistant/projects/1) updated :)
+I'll be trying to keep this [project board](https://github.com/arxenix/starborne-assistant/projects/1) updated :), or you can just ask me on discord.

 # Contributing
 I'd love some help developing this app, if you have any experience with react/react-native, please reach out to me on discord.